jppego/MobIN_ACE/README.md

 *[MobIN_ACE_Formulário](https://docs.google.com/forms/d/e/1FAIpQLSe0ugYxuKdMYWdMI9H4qkoffLCguVfwXp5AsCvEUQYZbojfBA/viewform?usp=sf_link) - Google Form in English Language

 *[MobIN_ACE_Formulário (Responses)](https://docs.google.com/spreadsheets/d/1VTs3IOm-pJi9RQmUtZwm4XYs-w9tnV2muGvPd5uy5hw/edit?resourcekey#gid=94032695) - MobIN_ACE_Formulário responses sheet which processes the requests and sends the emails.
-Two triggers were used to send the emails.
+Two triggers were used to send the emails using an Apps Script [MobIN_ACE_Formulário.gs](MobIN_ACE_Formulário.gs).
 On submission of the google form, the email for the student was sent.
 A second trigger was used every night, to send the day's request to the coordinators.

 *[ERASMUS_UC](https://docs.google.com/spreadsheets/d/1HdWqlA2qvmfgUANHFDvL5kk1qUbGoR6PDbu6gOM-eOo/edit#gid=0) - List of course units with available places and languages of teaching.
-A set of scripts in this sheet was used to update the list of course units and countries that populate the Google forms
+A set of scripts [updateForm.gs](updateForm.gs) in this sheet was used to update the list of course units and countries that populate the Google forms

 *[ERASMUS_UC_CURSOS](https://docs.google.com/spreadsheets/d/1vXzdrvfaqW5yN0T40y_tR7OfcVC0-KaYqiY6frIZNBA/edit#gid=0) - List of course units with available places and languages of teaching for individual programmes